Zebunisa Jilani: Early life

 Zebunisa Jilani is the granddaughter of Miangul Jahan Zeb (the last royal ruler of Swat), who ruled from 1949 to 1969 and was internationally renowned as a pioneer in rural development in Pakistan.
 The Wāli of Swat established hundreds of schools, hospitals and clinics as well as modern roads and communication systems, unparalleled in South Asia.
 Zebunisa continues her grandfathers legacy through her non-profit, Swat Relief Initiative.

 She was born in 1952 at Saidu Sharif in Swat.
 At age 25, she married Arshad Jilani, the son of Major General Mian Ghulam Jilani.
-Arshad Jilani is a graduate of the Massachusetts Institute Technology and worked for General Electric for 37 years.
+Arshad Jilani is a graduate of the Massachusetts Institute of Technology and worked for General Electric for 37 years.
 Zebunisa got her high school degree from The Convent of Jesus and Mary, Murree northeast of Islamabad.
 Her further education while living in China was in dietetics, preventive medicine, acupressure and Traditional Chinese Medicine.

 She earned a degree in Nutrition in 2005 from Cuyahoga Community College in Ohio.

 She has created a comprehensive Health and Nutrition Seminar to help women and children in Rural Swat take concrete steps to improve their health and prevent disease.
 She is also on the board of SWAaT and the advisory board of Read and Prosper.

 The family is settled near Princeton, New Jersey, USA.